sasha-tsepilova/followers_map/README.md

 ![ScreenShot](screenshot1.jpg)
 ![ScreenShot](screenshot2.jpg)

-This example will give next map (located in Film_map.html):
+This example will give next map:
 ![ScreenShot](screenshot3.jpg)

 Note, that for using this app you should have Twitter bearer token.